 Creating opportunities that can change lives, we established the British Council IELTS Award in order to assist high calibre individuals who have a strong motivation to develop their career and who can demonstrate that they have the potential to contribute to society with their studies.

-The award will enable successful applicants to study at an undergraduate or postgraduate level at an institution of higher education in Germany or abroad, in an English taught program that accepts IELTS as part of its admission requirements.
+The award will enable successful applicants to study at an undergraduate or postgraduate level at an institution of higher education anywhere in the world (in Germany or abroad), in an English taught program that accepts IELTS as part of its admission requirements.

-The British Council-IELTS Award award is worth from a minimum of £3,000 up to a maximum of £10,000 depending on the tuition fees of the institution attended by the winner and will go towards the cost of tuition fees of the individual's selected course.
-The award applies only to courses in the 2017-18 academic year (i.e. starting August 2017 onwards) and will be paid directly to the institution.
+The British Council IELTS Award is worth between £3,000 up to £10,000 depending on the tuition fees of the institution chosen by the winner and will go towards the cost of tuition fees of the individual's selected course.
+The award applies only to courses in the 2019–20 academic year (i.e. starting August 2019 onwards) and will be paid directly to the institution.

 If tuition fees of the successful candidate are below the maximum individual award fund of £10,000, remaining funds may be allocated to support other runners-up.